leo0730mao/AmapTraffic/Readme.md

 # Abstrct

-This is a traffic speed prediction system.
+This is a traffic speed prediction system based on Python.
 I get the data from Amap, do some statistic and built a model based on Pytorch.
 The model will predict the traffic speed of each region in the future 4 hours according to previous 4 hours data.